Current Affairs-Topics

 Final Thoughts

-By 2025, India has over 118 unicorns, including Zomato, PhonePe, Razorpay, Ola, and Meesho, spanning FinTech, SpaceTech, and DefenceTech, and contributing to job creation and economic growth.
+By 2025, India will have over 118 unicorns, including Zomato, PhonePe, Razorpay, Ola, and Meesho, spanning FinTech, SpaceTech, and DefenceTech, and contributing to job creation and economic growth.
 Schemes like SISFS, CGSS, and SIPP have been crucial in nurturing early-stage ventures.

 Despite challenges such as funding constraints, regulatory complexity, and competition, the Indian startup ecosystem continues to thrive.
 With decentralized hubs in Tier-2 and Tier-3 cities and a focus on emerging technology skills, India is steadily becoming a global startup powerhouse.